 Conventional mortgages.
 These mortgages require a minimum 20% down payment.
 Since the mortgage is considered low-ratio, there is less of a risk to the lender and it is therefore not subject to mortgage default insurance (or CMHC insurance), which we’ll discuss later.

 Read this to find out how you can get a down payment for a house in Canada.

 High-ratio mortgages.
 A high-ratio mortgage is a type of home loan that allows the borrower to put down less than 20%, but at least a 5% down payment.
 Since the down payment ratio is less than 20%, mortgage default insurance would be required, which would be an extra cost.

 Open mortgages.
-Open mortgages provide borrowers with the flexibility to pay back the mortgage any time without penalty.
+Open mortgages provide borrowers in Vancouver with the flexibility to pay back the mortgage any time without penalty.
 These typically come with shorter terms, but they may allow longer terms as well.
 The interest rate on open mortgages is usually higher compared to closed mortgages.

 Closed mortgages.
 Unlike open mortgages, closed mortgages are those that can’t be prepaid early or refinanced before maturity without any penalties.